Rachael-Stead/Horiseon-Online-Marketing-Agency/README.md

 My project aims to fix any bugs that inhibit search engine optimisation and improve accessability/functionality.
 This will benifit users in the following ways:
 * Can be found though search engines
-* tool bar and tab features
+* Webpage name is featured in the tab/toolbar in browsers
-* Bookmark feature
+* Bbility utlize the bookmark feature
-* enhanced accessibility features
+* Enhanced accessibility features including for mobile devices
+*
 * cleaner CSS and HTML code templates

 ## Deployment and Installation